 - Put the sugar and egg whites in a mixer bowl and whisk together.
 Make a double boiler by placing the bowl over a saucepan of simmering water (ensuring the bowl does not touch the water).
 Whisk the mixture constantly until the sugar is completely dissolved and the mixture feels hot to the touch, about 4-5 minutes.
 You should not feel any sugar granules when rubbing the mixture between your fingertips.

 - Transfer the bowl to the stand mixer fitted with the whisk attachment.
-Whip the mixture on medium-high until the bottom of the bowl no longer feels warm, and the meringue is thick and glossy.
+Whip the mixture on medium-high until it no longer feels warm and the meringue is thick and glossy.

-- With the mixer on medium, add the softened butter half a stick at a time.
+- With the mixer on medium, add the softened butter two tablespoons at a time.
 Continue to whip until the mixture is smooth.
-Mix in the cookie butter and vanilla until completely incorporated.
+Mix in the biscoff spread and vanilla until completely incorporated.

 Notes

-Make-ahead: Make cake up to 1 day in advance.
-Keep in the baking pans, cover tightly, and store at room temperature.
+Make-ahead: Cool cake layers completely, wrap them in plastic wrap, and store at room temperature overnight.
 Swiss meringue buttercream can be made up to 1 week in advance and stored covered in an airtight container in the refrigerator.
-When ready to use, bring the frosting to room temperature and re-whip for 5 minutes using a mixer.
+When ready to use, bring the frosting to room temperature and re-whip for 5 minutes.

 Cupcakes: To make cupcakes, fill each cavity of a cupcake pan lined with cupcake liners 2/3 full.
 Reduce baking time and begin checking at the 15 minutes mark.